cambyse/trajectory_tree_tamp/README.md

 For a straightforward installation that works seamlessly on most Ubuntu systems (20.04 and later) and macOS, we recommend using the Dockerized setup.

-Alternatively, a native system installation is possible but may require additional steps to build the examples successfully.
+Alternatively, a native system installation is possible but may require additional steps to have all correct dependencies necessary to compile the examples.

 ## Building using Docker
 1. Clone repository containing the Docker file (https://github.com/cambyse/trajectory_tree_tamp_deployment)